-The Chapel of St. Ignatius at Seattle University currently offers Sunday Masses at 11 a.m. and 8 p.m., with the Sacrament of Reconciliation offered at 7:15 p.m., and weekday Masses Monday through Friday at 12:30 p.m.
+The Chapel of St. Ignatius at Seattle University currently offers Sunday Mass at 11 a.m.
+Daily Mass at the Chapel will resume on Tuesday, September 6, and the 8 p.m.
+Sunday Mass will resume on September 18.
 The Chapel is open from 8 a.m. to 8 p.m. each day for visiting.

 Here’s some details about Masses at the Chapel, please read these carefully before returning to the Chapel:

 The Chapel of St. Ignatius comes to life not only through the various colors of the windows shining onto the walls, but also through the persons that fill the space with different stories, desires, dreams and needs.
 Our liturgies are spiritual experiences: we encourage people to sing, respond and eat together, to share silences and prayer; to hear Scripture, the teaching of preachers and the witness of the assembly through heart-felt spontaneous prayers spoken for the life of the community and world.
 Our worship is participatory and we welcome all people -- especially our students -- "to find God in all things."

 A variety of people with diverse gifts contribute to the vibrancy of our liturgies and our campus Catholic community.
 We welcome all people to consider sharing their gifts for the good of our community through one of our liturgical ministry leadership opportunities.

 Sunday Mass, particularly the 8pm Student liturgy, serves as gathering of prayer and song for our university community.
 We gather to bless and praise God and to pray for the life of the world.
 We pray to the extent that we understand, experience, and embrace our identity as the Body of Christ - the Church.
 Our gatherings do not end on Sunday, but many are called to celebrate in community at 12:30pm daily Mass for sustenance on the scriptures and in communion.

 After the 8PM Mass, plan to stay for our after Mass social!